Good question, my friend. Very good question, indeed.

 A long time ago, I asked that very same question of a fellow at the Library of Congress.
 I’ve been asked that same question maybe a dozen times since then.
 I’d like to tell you differently, but I handed those guys the same line of bullshit that I got served behind the rare-books stacks.
 It’s the same line you’re going to get today.

-I suppose I could wax poetic on the subject.
+I suppose I could wax poetic.
 You know, like: “If the intelligence community was a family, Delta Green would be the uncle nobody talks about.”
 Or more accurately: “Being in Delta Green is like being on a garbage scow that’s sinking, and all around the water’s on fire.”
 Got that one from Tom Waits.
 After a few Delta Green ops, your life’ll start to feel like a Tom Waits tune.
 Except when I dream, I’m never innocent.

 My dreams — now there’s a subject.
-Suffice to say they’re like a continuous reel of operational disasters; some real, some imagined.
+They’re like a continuous reel of operational disasters; some real, some imagined.
 Up until three years ago I was mixing bourbon with prescription REM-sleep suppressants to get through the night.
 Then I had my first breakdown.
 A.A. was out of the question — what the hell would I tell my sponsor?
-Since Delta Green doesn’t exist, there’s a paucity of support groups for agents who unravel.
+What could I say to a therapist?
+I’d get diagnosed paranoid schizophrenic in minutes.
+Delta Green isn’t supposed to exist.
+There are no support groups for agents who unravel.
 I think we lose more agents from mental burnout than from physical casualties.

 So, what is Delta Green?

 The bad news is, I haven’t answered your question.
-And I may never, since I’m not really sure I know the answer.
+And I may never.
+I’m not really sure I know the answer.
 There have been times that I thought I knew, and every time I’ve been wrong.

 How about an easy question?
 Like, “Who am I?”
 Well, I’m just what it says in my file: “Special Agent Henry Dodge has failed his second psychological fitness review and, due to his near-suicidal disregard for personal safety, can no longer be recommended for field assignments.”